Michael-Janke/mphp/doc/index.md

 ## Infrastructure

-The Okoa app is deployed on a Ubuntu 16.04.3 LTS virtual machine.
+The Okoa app is deployed on an Ubuntu 16.04.3 LTS virtual machine.
 From the HPI network it is accessible via `vm-mpws2017hp1.eaalab.hpi.uni-potsdam.de`.

 <a name="server-restart"/>